 Icom’s F1000T handheld VHF radio is a great radio — small and light, and meets current Mil-Std 810G and IP67 specifications unlike all cheap Chinese radios I know of.
 Chinese radios of course have to be “certified” for use in Canada as VHF transceivers — meaning that they will transmit on certain frequencies within certain tolerances etc. But this does not mean that they meet robustness standards.
 The vast majority of Wouxun radios, for example, tout “Mil-Std 105E” that was deprecated in the 1990s and doesn’t even address resistance to dust, vibration or water.
 A few apparently meet 810E standards according to their in-house testing, but that’s a deprecated standard as well.

 For the price — sub $300 with charger and a decent antenna — you can’t beat this great little radio.
-Contact Stan from Com-West Radio Systems in Penticton and he’ll sell you one and ship it for a great price.
-An extra $60 will get you a nice tuned antenna and, really, a handheld radio that can’t be beat.

 Links to Frequencies / Maps

 If you’re looking for frequencies to program into your field radio, here’s a couple of handy resources:

 0) Enable Dealer Mode: You need the CS-F2000 software and an OPC-478 serial cable to enable the Dealer Mode.
 Here’s how to do that.

 1) Entering Dealer Mode: Press and hold the P0 and # keys while turning the radio on.
 If done correctly, the display will read DEALER.
 Enter the pass code (default is set to 159357) and the display will change to SETMODE.
 Press P0 to enter the front panel programming mode.